OlegDzhuraev/Core/README.md

 ### Pause Utility
 Allows to pause game and use multiple pause affectors object.
-So, for example, two differect objects wants to pause game.
+So, for example, two different objects wants to pause game.
 Next call of unpause will actually **not** unpause game until **both** affector objects call it.

 ```cs
 using InsaneOne.Core.Utility;